automl/SMAC3/docs/3_getting_started.rst

 ---------------

 The target function takes a configuration from the configuration space and returns a performance value.
+For example, you could use a Neural Network to predict on your data and get some validation performance.
+If for instance you would tune the learning rate of the Network's optimizer, every learning rate will change the final validation performance of the network.
+This is the target function.
-For example, you could use a Neural Network and predict the performance based on the learning rate.
-Every configuration would (most likely) return a different value.
-However, SMAC tries to find the best learning rate by trying different and potentially improving configurations.
+SMAC tries to find the best performing learning rate by trying different values and evaluating the target function - in an efficient way.

 .. code-block:: python